flameshot-org/flameshot-org.github.io/content/docs/guide/key-bindings.md

 +++

 ## Local
-These shortcuts are available in GUI mode:
+These shortcuts are available in GUI mode, meaning for example when you have ran `flameshot gui` command.
+In other words, these are the shortcuts that work *inside* the flameshot application:

 |  Keys                                                                                         |  Description                         |
 |---                                                                                            |---                                   |